CS-DS-125/125book/py4e_rst/15-database.rst

 friends to a database to be retrieved in the future.
 After we process one person’s Twitter friends, we check in our database and retrieve one of the friends of the friend.
-We do this over and over, picking an “unvisited” person, retrieving their friend list, and adding friends we have not seen to our list for a future visit.
+We do this over and over, picking an "unvisited" person, retrieving their friend list, and adding friends we have not seen to our list for a future visit.

-We also track how many times we have seen a particular friend in the database to get some sense of their “popularity”.
+We also track how many times we have seen a particular friend in the database to get some sense of their "popularity".

 By storing our list of known accounts and whether we have retrieved the account or not, and how popular the account is in a database on the disk